Rebuild the Point Cabrillo Light Station Historic Barn

 When construction for the Point Cabrillo Light Station began in 1908, there were a number of structures that were slated to be built.
 There had to be three two-story homes for the Lightkeepers and their families, and additional storage behind each of those homes, as well.
-The Fog Signal Building and Tower was of course the most important building, along with the Oil House to store the kerosene needed to keep our light going.
-Directly East of the Oil House, they planned to build our Blacksmith and Carpentry Shop, so that the Lightkeepers could truly support themselves out here on the point.
+The Fog Signal Building and Lighthouse was of course the most important building, along with the oil house to store the kerosene needed to keep the light going.
+Directly East of the oil house, they planned to build our blacksmith and carpentry shop, so that the Lightkeepers could be self-sufficient.

 It has been a long term goal of the Point Cabrillo Lightkeepers Association to rebuild the Historic Barn on the Point Cabrillo property.
 When the barn reconstruction project is finished the Light Station will closely adhere to its original design.
 Rebuilding the barn will make the Point Cabrillo Light Station State Historic Park one of the most complete Historic Light Stations in the country.

 Rebuilding the barn will allow the Point Cabrillo Light Station to have meeting and event space for our visitors and enhance our educational programs.
 This barn could be used to host school groups, provide a meeting room, and celebrate weddings and events in any kind of weather.

 If you’re interested in being a part of re-building the barn, we would love to hear from you!
 If you’re considering donating time or materials, please contact us through our website.
 You can also make a donation through our website, or by sending a check to our PO Box in Mendocino.

 Read below for more specific information regarding the reconstruction of the Historic Barn.
 This is from a July 2017 project description, by PCLK Board Member, Harold Hauck.

 Point Cabrillo Light Station Historic Barn Adaptive Reconstruction Project Description